nioroso-x3/SK-FPV/README.md

 Rough first functional release.
 My drone has two cameras, so there are two video surfaces.

-Compiles on Ubuntu 22.04.
-Follow the instructions for compiling, if you do not set the build type to Debug it wont work.
+Compiles and works on Ubuntu 22.04.
+Tested on Ubuntu 24.04, but it seems OpenCV 4.6 Gstreamer support is broken as VideoCapture objects dont seem to work.

-Receives a 16:9 and a 4:3 RTP h264 streams on ports 5600 and 5601.
-You can edit the gstreamer pipeline to change the codecs.
+Receives a 16:9 and and two 4:3 RTP h264 streams on ports 5600,5601,5602.
+You can edit the gstreamer pipelines to change the codecs/ports.

-Listens to mavlink at port 14540, change the corresponding line in the source to the port that you use
+Listens to mavlink at udp://0.0.0.0:14551, change the corresponding line in mavlink_setup.cpp to another address or a serial port.

 Look at the comments in the code to modify the surface aspect ratio or position.